Booosiecon/AMOC-Analysis-Project/writeup.md

 The second figure shows that the fit line shifts a lot from the 1:1 reference line.
 The slope of 0.47 indicates that the calculated data has roughly twice the amplitude of the official data.
 Besides, the intercept of -12 Sv matches the systematic bias discussed above.

+>Q: Why the uppper mid-ocean is not a full-depth integral?
+>
+>A: At first, UMO happens in the upper layer between the surface and around 1100m depth, with 2 water masses(UNADW and LNADW) down below.
+Secondly, if we do the full-depth integral, the results will not tell us each layer's contribution separately.

 ### Part 2 Evaluating time series